 Imagine you didn't get paid for a month or two for your work.
-Big businesses have been using this tactic to keep cash in the bank – but how long do our corporates take to pay?
-Rebecca Stevenson investigates.
+Big businesses have used this tactic to keep cash in the bank – but how long do our corporates take to pay?

 Welcome to the Cheat Sheet, a clickable, shareable, bite-sized FAQ on the news of the moment.
-Today, we take a wild ride with global share markets.
+Today, are minimum wage workers being exploited and underpaid?